11 Key Insights to understanding why WordPress is so successful as a CMS and what we bloggers and freelancers can learn out of each point.

 Moral: SEO always works.

-5. Strategic mistakes by competitors
+7. Strategic mistakes by competitors

 Moral: Provide an option for users to switch to your product.

-WordPress as a solution was provided at the perfect time for people looking to blog.
+WordPress as a solution was at a perfect time for people looking to blog.

 Moral: Vision the future and try to get your product at the right time when people are looking for it.

-Moral: Never underestimate the power of marketing.
+Moral: Never underestimate the power of asking.

-When a product is new, it will not have too many users providing a constructive feedback.
-So if the product is being used by the developers, they can always work on the pain points of the end user and make it really easy for the users.
+When a product is new, it will not have too many users providing constructive feedback.
+So if the developers are using the product, they can always work on the pain points of the end user and make it easy for the users.